chevereto/v3-docs/get-started/installation.md

 The application background tasks needs to be executed by running a cron.
 At `/dashboard` you will find the [required cron](../setup/system/requirements.md#cron) entry for your installation.

-::: warning
+::: danger
 Don't forget to provide the cron executing to fullfil the application background jobs.
 :::

 ### Setup email

 Go to [Email settings](../settings/email.md) to configure the transactional email service.

 It is recommended to use a service made for such purpose and not a personal/self-hosted solution.
 We don't recommend to run your own email infrastructure.